Quick Start: Template Basics

 If you are using a PSD file to build your template, select the Create Template option on the Upload Job Options dialog box when you upload the PSD file.
-Also choose a Layer Naming option to tell Dynamic Media Classic how to name PSD layers when they are uploaded to the Scene7 Publishing System.
+Also choose a Layer Naming option to tell Dynamic Media Classic how to name PSD layers when they are uploaded to Dynamic Media Classic.

 If you are using image files, you can crop the images and also create a mask from clipping paths in the images as you upload them.

-Select the Upload button on the Global Navigation bar to upload a PSD file or other image files from your computer to a folder on SPS.
+Select the Upload button on the Global Navigation bar to upload a PSD file or other image files from your computer to a folder on Dynamic Media Classic.
 See Uploading template files .

 2. Create a template